-The areas of interest of Ancient Narrative are: Greek, Roman, Jewish novelistic traditions, including novels proper, the "fringe", as well as the fragments; narrative texts of the Byzantine age, early Christian narrative texts - and the reception of these works in modern literature, film and music.
+The areas of interest of Ancient Narrative are Greek, Roman, Jewish novelistic traditions, narrative texts of the Byzantine age, early Christian narrative texts and the reception of these works in modern literature, film and music.

 eJIM, the eJournal of Indian medicine, is a multidisciplinary periodical that publishes studies on traditional South Asian medical systems by qualified scholars in philology, medicine, pharmacology, botany, anthropology and sociology.

 The European Journal of Life Writing is an interdisciplinary e-journal, published by IABA Europe and University of Groningen Press.
 EJLW aims to provide a forum for work in the field of life narratives, ranging from conceptual to practical and creative work.

-The Groningen Journal of International Law is a Dutch foundation (Stichting), founded in 2012.
-The Journal is a not-for-profit, open-access, electronic publication that reflects the broader internationalization of law.
-GroJIL is run by volunteering students from several different countries at the University of Groningen, the Netherlands, with supervision conducted by an Advisory Board of academics.
+Groningen Journal of International Law is an open access publication that reflects the internationalization of law.
+It is run by volunteering students from several countries at the University of Groningen and supervised by an Advisory Board of academics.

 Magazijn voor Leerstellige Rechtsvergelijking op Historische Grondslag.
 A publication of the Groningsch Rechtshistorisch Fonds Foundation.

-Historical journal Groniek is a publication of the Groniek Foundation.
-It is an academic journal with contributions from academics at home and abroad.
+Historical journal Groniek is an academic journal with contributions from academics at home and abroad.
 The editorial board consists of University of Groningen History students.
 It was founded in 1967.

 The IJPP is an online, open-access, peer reviewed journal for research in the areas of personality, individuality, intelligence, and individual differences in a broad sense, including studies with a cultural or cross-cultural content.